MicrosoftDocs/windows-itpro-docs/windows/configuration/manage-windows-endpoints-version-1709.md

 |----------------|----------|------------|
 | explorer        | HTTP     | tile-service.weather.microsoft.com/en-US/livetile/preinstall?region=US&appid=C98EA5B0842DBB9405BBF071E1DA76512D21FE36&FORM=Threshold  |

 The following endpoint is used for OneNote Live Tile.
-To turn off traffic for this endpoint, either uninstall the app or [disable the Microsoft Store](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-windowsstore).
-If you disable the Microsoft store, other Microsoft Store apps cannot be installed or updated.
-Additionally, the Microsoft Store won't be able to revoke malicious apps and users will still be able to open them.
+To turn off traffic for this endpoint, either uninstall OneNote or [disable the Microsoft Store](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-windowsstore).
+If you disable the Microsoft store, other Store apps cannot be installed or updated.
+Additionally, the Microsoft Store won't be able to revoke malicious Store apps and users will still be able to open them.

 | Source process | Protocol | Destination |
 |----------------|----------|------------|
 |  | HTTPS   | cdn.onenote.net/livetile/?Language=en-US |

-The following endpoints are used for the Twitter Live Tile.
+The following endpoints are used for Twitter updates.
+To turn off traffic for these endpoints, either uninstall Twitter or [disable the Microsoft Store](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-windowsstore).
-If you [turn off traffic for these endpoints](manage-connections-from-windows-operating-system-components-to-microsoft-services.md#bkmk-windowsstore), apps cannot be installed or updated from the Microsoft Store.
-Additionally, the Microsoft Store won't be able to revoke malicious apps and users will still be able to open them.
+If you disable the Microsoft store, other Store apps cannot be installed or updated.
+Additionally, the Microsoft Store won't be able to revoke malicious Store apps and users will still be able to open them.

 | Source process | Protocol | Destination |
 |----------------|----------|------------|